Hit Germs Where They Live

 Microwave Your Sponge -- or Throw It Out

 Germs love to hide in moist places.
 That makes the kitchen or bathroom sponge the perfect tool for spreading sickness.
 So if someone's sick, toss the sponge and try a microfiber cloth instead.
-It soaks up bacteria and other germs better than a regular cotton rag, too.
+It soaks up bacteria and other germs better than a regular rag, too.
 If you really want to clean with a sponge, wet it and put it in the microwave for 2 minutes first.

 Wear Gloves, and Wash Your Hands